ananace/k8s-sidecar/README.md

   - type: string

 - `CONSIDERATE_UPDATE`
-  - description: When specified, the sidecar will agressively cache data to attempt to avoid causing unnecessary updates or requests.
+  - description: When activated, the sidecar will agressively cache data to attempt to avoid causing unnecessary updates or requests.
   - default: true
   - required false
   - type: boolean